gordicaleksa/serbian-llm-eval/README.md

 ## Sponsors

-Thanks to all of our sponsor(s) for donating for the Serbian/HBS LLM & eval projects.
+Thanks to all of our sponsor(s) for donating for the yugoGPT & eval projects.

+yugoGPT base model will soon be open-source under permissive Apache 2.0 license.
+Eval is continuously being worked on - currently using GPT-4 to refine it automatically plus using manual verification/editing.

 Companies:
 * [psk.rs](https://psk.rs/)